joshwakelin/mymifare/README.md

   pip install -r requirements.txt
   ```

- This command will install all the necessary Python packages listed in the requirements.txt file, which are essential for the proper operation of the software.
+ This command will install all the necessary Python packages listed in the requirements.txt file, which is required for proper operation.

 ### Hardware Requirements
 In addition to the software dependencies, MyMifare requires an NFC card reader to interact with Mifare cards.
 The software is compatible with a variety of NFC card readers, and was persoanlly tested using an **ACR122U.**